 • Personal interview: Interviews are scheduled for selected finalists upon invitation by the program, not the applicant, after the application deadline and upon faculty review of applications.

-All materials are submitted through the CSDCAS system (online application, official GRE scores, official transcripts, essential functions document, vita/resume, and references).
+All materials are submitted through the CSDCAS system (online application, official GRE scores, official transcripts, core functions document, vita/resume, and references).
 The Supplemental Form cannot be submitted until your CSDCAS application is verified.
-Once verified, you will receive an email from Grand Valley State with instructions to submit the Supplemental Form.
+Once your application in CSDCAS is verified, you will receive an email from Grand Valley State University with instructions to submit the Supplemental Application Form.
 The email will have the subject: ‘GVSU Application: accessing your account’.
 The $30 GVSU supplemental application fee is waived for previous applicants or alumni of Grand Valley.

 If you have questions or require further guidance, please contact Dr. Jennifer Smart, Director of Audiology, at [email protected].